-[Comment to Article 4.4: For the avoidance of doubt, retroactive approval may be granted under Article 4.4 even if the criteria in Article 4.2 are not met (although satisfaction of such criteria will be a relevant consideration).
-Other relevant factors might include, without limitation, the reasons why the Athlete did not apply in advance; the Athlete's experience; the Education previously received by the Athlete; whether the Athlete declared the Use of the substance or method on the Doping Control form; and the recent expiration of the Athlete's TUE.]
+[Comment to Article 4.34.4: For the avoidance of doubt, retroactive approval may be granted under Article 4.34.4 even if the conditionscriteria in Article 4.2 are not met (although satisfaction of such conditionscriteria will be a relevant consideration).
+Other relevant factors might include, without limitation, the reasons why the Athlete did not apply in advance; the Athlete's experience; the Education previously received by the Athlete; whether the Athlete declared the Use of the substance or method on the Doping Control form; and the recent expiration of the Athlete's TUE.
+In making their respective decision.]

 4.5 The criteria in Article 4.2 must be assessed by a TUEC.
-The criteria in Article 4.3 must be assessed by the relevant Anti-Doping Organization, which may at its discretion consult with an appropriate medical or scientific expert(s) (for example, a member of staff or a member of a TUEC).
-The criteria in Article 4.4 must be assessed by the relevant Anti-Doping Organization in consultation with an appropriate medical or scientific expert(s) (for example, a member of staff or a member of a TUEC).
+The criteria in Article 4.3 must be assessed by the relevant Anti-Doping Organization and WADA must each, which may at its discretion consult with an appropriate medical or scientific expert(s) (which may, for example, be member of staff or a member of a TUEC).
+The criteria in Article 4.4 must be assessed by the relevant Anti-Doping Organization in consultation with an appropriate medical or scientific expert(s) (for example, a member of staff or a member of a TUEC/WADA TUEC).]